WindRiver-Labs/wrlinux/scripts/gen-image/doc/target_intel-x86-64.README.md

 `-nographic`

 ## Install a package
+Run ostree upgrade wrapper to ensure kernel is up to date:
+    $ ostree_upgrade.sh

+And reboot:
+    $ reboot

+Note, the previous action is only needed when kernel is upgraded in the repo, otherwise it is not needed.

 The images are locked by default, so need unlock firstly:
     $ ostree admin unlock --hotfix